- 36

 - Copy Link

-One of the significant draws of Lava Beds in the opportunity to explore dozens of developed caves.
+One of the significant draws of Lava Beds is the opportunity to explore dozens of developed caves.
 These caves are the remnants of underground lava streams pushed through the subsurface.
 After the lava exited, it left behind long tube-like caves.
 Lava Beds National Monument has the largest concentration of lava tubes in the United States.
+Many caves offer an opportunity to go subsurface with different difficulty levels, ranging from least to most challenging.
+Guided tours are available in the summer, but with adequate preparation, most people can enjoy the caves without a guide.

-Exploring Caves
+Exploring Lava Beds National Monument Caves

+Some good caves have high ceilings and relatively smooth floors, including Valentine Cave, Mushpot Cave, and Merrill Cave.
+Sentinel Cave is located at the Visitor’s Center and is an accessible cave.
 There are a few things to remember regarding staying safe in the cave.
-Make sure you wear long sleeves, pants, and closed-toe shoes with sturdy soles.
+Wear long sleeves, pants, and closed-toe shoes with sturdy soles.
 Other essentials for some of the more difficult caves include gloves, knee pads, and a helmet.
 The surfaces can be uneven and jagged, so it is essential to protect yourself.
 Also, each person should have a flashlight and an additional light source or batteries.

 When visiting Lava Beds, be prepared to see various plants and animals.
 One of the most exciting animals in the park is the bat.
-There are 14 bat species at the park, with robust monitoring and protection effort for these species at the park.
+There are 14 bat species at the park, and robust monitoring and protection efforts exist.
 The caves are the perfect spot for the bats to roost, raise their young and hibernate.
+Other mammals range in size from small kangaroo rats to large mountain lions.
+Birders are drawn to the area for world-class bird watching.
+Both migratory and year-round resident birds are in the area.
+Be sure to take binoculars for close-up birdwatching.
+Plant species in the Lava Beds areas can be just as stunning as the animals’ Wildflower blooms that occur spring through fall, with different plants blooming at other times.

-Lava Beds National Monument Getting There
+Plan Your Visit Lava Beds National Monument

 Northern California Day Trip Ideas